Diving in Taiwan

 - Ocean Channel

-There are several dozen dive shops, scuba instructors, tour operators and other services across Taiwan that have not been listed here.
-If you know of a good and trustworthy operator that isn’t listed here, please send an email to firstname.lastname@example.org and we’ll review and put it up online if appropriate.
+There are dozens of dive shops, instructors, tour operators, and other services across Taiwan that have not been listed here.
+If you know of a good and trustworthy operator that isn’t listed here, please let us know.
+Send an email to firstname.lastname@example.org and we’ll review and put it up online if appropriate.

 Get Inspired and Find Your Dive Tribe!

-We’ve put together a list of resources to help you on your way and get you inspired to visit Taiwan’s amazing dive sites in the future.
-There are some fantastic resources out there like this Underwater Photographer’s Guide to Taiwan and seemingly endless Instagram accounts showcasing the great diving in Taiwan.
-For now, wer’v
+Here is a list of resources to help you get inspired to visit Taiwan’s amazing dive sites in the future.
+There are some fantastic resources out there like this Underwater Photographer’s Guide to Taiwan.
+There are also seemingly endless Instagram accounts showcasing the great diving in Taiwan.

-While there are certainly plenty of awesome diving podcasts that can be found online that showcase all of the amazing intricacies of the sport, Taiwan’s diving community has been putting out some great content for a while now and we think it’s worth giving them a shout out here:
+There are plenty of awesome diving podcasts that can be found online.
+Many of these showcase all of the amazing intricacies of the sport.
+Taiwan’s diving community has been putting out some great content and we think it’s worth giving them a shout-out here:

-- Total Beginner Freedive Podcast – Raymond from Freedive Nomad has dipped his toe into the podcasting world and is putting together a fantastic archive of practical information on how to get started on your Freediving journey.
+- Total Beginner Freedive Podcast – Ray from Freedive Nomad has dipped his toe into the podcasting world too.
+He is putting together a fantastic archive of practical information on how to get started on your Freediving journey.

 - Dive Happy – Ok ok ok.
 This isn’t a dedicated diving podcast on Taiwan’s scene but rather it features Asian-wide content.
 We’ve linked to the Taiwan episode for those interested in giving it a listen.

 The underwater world of freediving, scuba diving and snorkelling is a photogenic one to say the least.
-Sometimes photo galleries of stunning underwater images are all some of us need to get off the couch and into the water (whether for the 1st time or the 50th).
-That’s why we’ve put together a short list of some Instagram Accounts, YouTube Channels and Facebook Groups that may motivate you to pick Taiwan as your next diving holiday destination.
+Sometimes photo galleries of stunning underwater images are all we need to get off the couch and into the water.
+We’ve put together a short list of some Instagram Accounts, YouTube Channels and Facebook Groups that may motivate you to pick Taiwan as your next diving holiday destination.

 - Freedive HD – Episode on Freediving on Taiwan’s Green Island